adesam111/samueladeyanju/about.md

 ---
 title: About Me
 ---
-This page is a personla bio.
+This page is a personal bio.
 To be completed later.